tsundvoll/inspection-data-analyzer/README.md

 3. Run the following command:

 - `az deployment group create --resource-group <resource-group-name> --template-file <bicep-file-name>`, changing '<resource-group-name>' for the already deployed resource group name, and <bicep-file-name>` for /scripts/automation/modules/blob-container.

+### Generate client secret (App Registration) and inject to deployed key vault.

+1. Under /scripts/automation/appRegistration, there are vailable config files for each one of the environments (dev, staging and prod).
+Select which one you want to modify.
+2. Ensure that `CFG_IDA_CLIENT_ID` is the client ID of the App in which you want to add a new client secret.
+These values are already pre-filed for IDA app registrations.
+3. You can change `CFG_IDA_SECRET_NAME` by the secret name desired.
+4. Change `CFG_RESOURCE_GROUP` and `CFG_VAULT_NAME` for the resource group and respective key vault, in which the secret will be injected.
+5. Change the source in 'app-injection-secrets.sh' with the path to the config file you were editing and grat privileges to run it: `bash scripts/automation/appRegistration/app-injection-secrets.sh`